 In the case of CIRP, the major issue is time of resolution.
 This is due to prolonged litigation by promoters and potential bidders.
 The threshold is 270 days but the majority of cases have breached that threshold.

 The pre-pack is limited to a maximum of 120 days with only 90 days available to different stakeholders involved in order to bring a resolution plan before the NCLT.

-Another important difference is that in the case of pre-packs, existing managers retain control while in the case of CIRP, a resolution professional takes control of debtors as a representative of financial creditors.
+Another important difference is that in case of pre-packs, existing managers retain control while in case of CIRP, a resolution professional takes control of debtors as a representative of financial creditors.